jma8774/Wordle-TypeScript/README.md

 ## Node.js Usage

+Install [Node.js](https://nodejs.org/en/) before you proceed.
+(Confirm installation by typing `node --version`)

 Install dependencies and start it, then go to http://localhost:3000/ to see the app:

 ### Install and start

     npm install
     npm start

+# Testing

+Jest is the testing framework used for this project, all the tests end with `.test.tsx` extension.
+They are located in the folder at `/src/test`.
+In the future, test files may be moved to the folder alongside their src file.

+To run the tests, simply run this command in the project directory:

+    npm test